-The F&A Committee received this report and has recommended it to the Board of Directors for action.
-Staff recommends the Board accept the report as presented; adopt he legislative positions recommended herein and direct staff to take action to communicate these positions with the Legislature.
+Staff recommends the Committee accept the report as presented and recommend to the Board of Directors adoption of the legislative positions recommended herein and direct staff to take action to communicate these positions with the Legislature.

-Attachments:

-1. AB 1746 2.
+- 1. AB 1746 - 2.
 AB 2762

-Approved: